Evolution of confined quantum scalar fields in curved spacetime. Part I: Small perturbations and resonances

 with~$\varepsilon \Delta \hat{\mathscr{O}} (\tilde{t})$ being the first order term in~$\varepsilon$ of the operator~$\hat{\mathscr{O}} (\tilde{t})$.
-For problems in which it is easy to compute the eigenvalues and eigenfunctions to first order in~$\varepsilon$, it might be easier to apply~(\ref{alpha_hat_simpl}) and~(\ref{beta_hat_simpl}); while for other problems the expressions in~(\ref{super_simpl}) are definitely more convenient.
+For problems in which it is easy to compute the eigenvalues and eigenfunctions to first order in~$\varepsilon$, it might be easier to apply~(\ref{alpha_hat_simpl}) and~(\ref{beta_hat_simpl}); while for other problems the expressions in (\ref{super_simpl_a}-\ref{superoperator}) are definitely more convenient.
+Finally, as we already advanced, we can check in these last expressions that the quantity~$\Delta F(\tilde{t})$ never contributes to the resonances, since in~(\ref{superoperator}) its direct contribution to~$\hat{\Delta}(\tilde{t})$ cancels with its contribution through~$\Delta \hat{\mathscr{O}} (\tilde{t})$ [recall the definition in~(\ref{operator})].

 The resonance can be consistently described in the regime of duration of the perturbation~$\Delta \tilde{t}$ such that~$1 \ll \omega_{\mathrm{p}} \Delta \tilde{t} \ll 1/\varepsilon$; since one needs the period of time to be reasonably larger than the inverse of the frequency being described, but on the other hand, one should keep the second order term in~$\varepsilon$ that we dropped in~(\ref{perturbation_Q}) significantly smaller than the first order term that we kept, so that the first order expansion of the exponential in~(\ref{Q_solution}) remains valid.
 Notice that, because of these limitations, the net effect after integrating in time under resonance might be of order greater than~$\varepsilon$, but still should be small as compared to unity.
 However, even the effect of such small Bogoliubov transformation could in principle be measured using the adequate probe states as the initial states of the field and quantum metrology techniques (see~\cite{Ahmadi2014, Sabin2014, Safranek2016, Safranek2015, Robbins2018}).
 Thus, even in these situations, in which the total energy involved was too small to produce a pair of particles or to promote an existing particle to a higher energy state, this would not mean that there are no measurable effects at all.
-Moreover, in this work we restrict ourselves to an idealized system in which the evolution of the field is perfectly unitary.
+Moreover, in this work we restrict ourselves to an idealised system in which the evolution of the field is perfectly unitary.
 More realistic systems may also present decoherence any time quanta is created or promoted, something that can then lead to cumulative effects.